Shoulder Reshaping Surgery (Reduction and Lengthening)

 The aesthetic outcomes in shoulder width reduction surgery is fundamentally about how much width reduction is visually achieved and how well do the supraclavicular scars look long term.
 As would be suggested by the amount of clavicle bone removed it is a near 1:1 relationship so most patients can expected an approximate 1 inch reduction per each shoulder.
 But shoulder narrowing is more than just about how much numerical reduction in shoulder with that is achieved.
 An equally important effect is the more rounded (less square ) shape to the shoulders that results.

 A common postoperative question is whether the plate and screw hardware will ever need to be removed.
 Usually it does not unless it causes symptoms such as discomfort or visibility.
-The latter is the most common reason for removal which can be done anytime after 4 months from the original surgery.
-A small procedure to remove the hardware is not associated with any of the recovery from its initial placement.
+The latter is the most common reason for removal which can be done anytime after 12 months or one year from the original surgery.
+Hardware removal is not associated with the significant recovery associated with the initial clavicle reduction surgery in terms of arm range of motion restriction.

 SHOULDER MASCULINIZATION